richo225/dahsboard_API/README.md

 ```
 NOTE
 -----
 - I have not included the dashboard link because there are still no widgets there.
-The datasets are created but no data has been pushed in yet.
+The datasets are created but no data has been pushed.
 - I prioritised having a **fully tested and refactored MVP** that pulls and collects data instead of a half-working dashboard.
 - Any API keys or auth tokens are inside the dotenv file.
 You will therefore need to provide your own API and auth keys for twitter and geckoboard.
+- VCR cassettes are also in the dotenv file but will be created the first time the tests are run.

 About
 -----